asmuth/clip/doc/installation.md

 You can find the complete [source code on Github](http://github.com/asmuth/clip)

+### Install using homebrew (macOS)

+To install clip using homebrew, run the following command:

+    $ brew install clip

 ### Compile from source

 To build clip, you need an up-to-date C++ compiler, cmake, libharfbuzz and